Machine Reading Comprehension using Case-based Reasoning: Method

 \subsection{Case Reuse}

 We hypothesize that contexts associated with similar questions also share relational similarities.
-For instance, Figure~\ref{fig:concept} shows the context surrounding the answer span of the retrieved case ``\textit{\underline{Graham Bell} is credited with patenting...}'' and the target context surrounding the gold answer ``\textit{\underline{Charles Babbage} is credited with inventing...}'' In \method{}, we use the contextualized embeddings of the answer spans from retrieved cases to find this semantic overlap within the target context.
+For instance, Figure~\ref{fig:concept} shows the context surrounding the answer span of the retrieved case ``\textit{\textbf{Graham Bell} is \underline{credited with patenting}...}'' and the target context surrounding the gold answer ``\textit{\textbf{Charles Babbage} is \underline{credited with inventing}...}'' In \method{}, we use the contextualized embeddings of the answer spans from retrieved cases to find this semantic overlap within the target context.
 For each candidate answer span in the context, a similarity score is explicitly computed with answer representations from the retrieved cases.

 For efficient processing, we employ a dense retriever that uses contextualized answer spans from past cases as queries and searches for the target answer over the input passage embeddings.
 Given an input question $q$ and an input passage $p$, we search for a text span $s \in \mathcal{S}_p$, the set of all possible spans in $p$, whose representation is the most similar to representations of answer spans in similar question contexts.
-We employ a standard BERT model as the passage encoder of the dense retriever.
-Due to the combinatorial complexity of considering all $s \in \mathcal{S}_p$, we follow \citep{denspi} and consider only a subset of candidate spans in $p$ that are likely to be the answer.
+We employ a standard BERT-base model as the passage encoder of the dense retriever.
+Due to the combinatorial complexity of considering all $s \in \mathcal{S}_p$, we follow \citet{denspi} and consider only a subset of candidate spans in $p$ likely to be the answer.
 In particular, we consider a set of candidates $\mathcal{S}_\text{cand} \subseteq \mathcal{S}_p$ such that $\mathcal{S}_\text{cand}$ is composed of only entity mentions, date-time strings, numbers, and quoted strings that can be extracted from $p$.
 To increase span coverage, we include all n-grams up to length three.
+See \ref{app:reuse-candidate-spans} for more details regarding the candidate span extraction process.

 We now formulate the task to predict the answer $\hat{a}$ to the question $q$ from a context passage $p$ given its relevant past cases.
 Let $c_k \coloneqq \lbrace q_k, \answerset_k, p_{k}\rbrace$ be the $k$-th retrieved case for the given question $q$.
 For an answer $a_k \in \answerset_k$, let $\mathtt{Enc}(a_k)$ be the contextualized answer span embedding pooled from the embeddings of the answer tokens in $p_{k}$.
 Similarly, for all candidate answers $s \in \mathcal{S}_\text{cand}$, let $\mathtt{Enc}(s)$ be their contextualized embeddings pooled from the encoded tokens in context $p$.
 The predicted answer span based on the $k$-th retrieved case is given by